 A phased approach is applied in the NEA benchmark exercise.
 The first phase of the BSAF project closed in 2015, and focused on the thermal-hydraulics in reactor pressure vessels (RPVs) and primary containment vessels (PCVs) for the first six days of the accident.
 The summary report is available here.

 The NEA started the second phase of the project, which expands the work scope to include fission product behaviour outside PCVs, lengthening the time span for analyses of accident events to about three weeks after the occurrence of the earthquake.
 During phase 2, several workshops will be held to allow project participants to discuss their calculation results with other experts and to compare them with other information, such as measured data and investigation results from the Fukushima Daiichi nuclear power plant, for better understanding of the current status of the plant and the progression of the accident.

-The first phase of this project to include the initial benchmark calculations runs for 1.5 years and includes the following countries:
+The second phase runs for 3 years and includes research institutes and governmental organisations from the following 11 countries:

 Canada, People's Republic of China, Finland, France, Germany, Japan, Korea, Russian Federation, Spain, Switzerland and United States.